Frequently Asked Questions

 Evaluating and assessing community engagement programs

-Immersive training for selected 2019 Ambassadors will be held on Aug.
-26-28.
-Please hold these entire days on your schedule.
+Immersive training for selected 2022-2023 Ambassadors is TBD.
 If you have a scheduling conflict, but still plan to apply, please email Colby Sim.
 Training elements will continue throughout the academic year at regular meetings.

 Please email Community Service Specialist Colby Sim or call the Department of Community Service at 781-736-3234.